sfc-gh-cbaechtold/sfquickstarts/site/sfguides/src/intro_to_snowpark_container_services/intro_to_snowpark_container_services.md

 ### What you will learn
 - The basic mechanics of how Snowpark Container Services works
-- How to deploy a long-running service with a UI
+- How to deploy a long-running service with a UI and use volume mounts to persist changes in the file system
+- How to interact with Snowflake warehouses to run SQL queries from inside of a service
 - How to deploy a Service Function to perform basic calculations

 ### Prerequisites